sadekanis77/sadekanis77/README.md

-- 👋 Hi, I’m @sadekanis77
+- 👋 Hi, I’m sadek
-- 👀 im a seller in discord
+- 👀 im a seller in discord famous so you may see me
 - 🌱 132 vouchs and proofs
 - 💞️ 200 costumer and 170 deals
-- 📫 owner of syla company and a pro dev
+- 📫 owner of sadek reborn and full stacked devloper